-Head Start & Early Head Start

-A Proven Model for Serving Children and Families on Their Paths to Success in School and Life

 40 million

-58 years

-Nearly 40 million children supported on their paths to success 58-year history of success, leading innovation
+Nearly 40 million children supported on their paths to success

+59 years

+59-year history of success, leading innovation

 808,095

 Head Start and Early Head Start Slots

 49,992

 Classrooms

 Frequently Asked Questions

 Since its inception in 1965, Head Start's locally-run programs have been at the forefront in partnering with families and communities to give young children and their families from systemically underserved backgrounds the skills they need to succeed in school and in life.
 Data-driven innovations and a multi-generational support model have fueled six decades of success-impacting nearly 40 million alumni, 248,445 staff, 16,217 centers, and 49,992 classrooms operating in every corner of the United States.

-Head Start and Early Head Start are simultaneously flexible enough to adapt to the needs of individual children, families, and communities while also adhering to a framework of outcomes-focused regulations that promote a uniform level of high quality nationwide.
+Head Start Preschool and Early Head Start are simultaneously flexible enough to adapt to the needs of individual children, families, and communities while also adhering to a framework of outcomes-focused regulations that promote a uniform level of high quality nationwide.
 This has allowed Head Start to maintain strong public and bipartisan political support in all corners of the country.

 Who does Head Start reach?

-Head Start serves nearly one million children and families age 0-5 each year in all 50 states, the District of Columbia, and the territories.
+Head Start serves children and families age 0-5 each year in all 50 states, the District of Columbia, and the territories.
 Families who are living below the poverty line, eligible for public assistance, experiencing homelessness, and children in foster care are eligible for Head Start.
-What is Head Start?
+What is Head Start Preschool?

-Head Start and Early Head Start is a federal program that has been proven to break intergenerational poverty.
+Head Start Preschool and Early Head Start are federal programs that has been proven to break intergenerational poverty.
 Collectively referred to as Head Start, Early Head Start serves families from pregnancy to age 3 and Head Start serves children families ages 3 - 5 and their families.
 Depending on both community and family needs, services may be delivered in a center, at a family child care home, or as a home visiting model.
 Regardless of the model, there are five high-quality elements that are the essential elements of Head Start's comprehensive approach.